 - PRLC 2820: Multi-Level Issues in Leadership (fall only)

-- ENLP 3100: Complex Leadership Challenges (restricted to engineering PLC students unless otherwise approved)
+- ENLP 3100: Complex Leadership Challenges (restricted to engin/PLC students unless otherwise approved - also fulfills writing req.)

 - PRLC 4010R: Science Policy - CU in DC Maymester